Pula Arena

-The Amphitheatre in Pula (Pulska Arena; Arena di Pola) is a Roman amphitheatre located in Pula, Croatia.
-Constructed between 27 BC and AD 68, during the reigns of Emperors Augustus and Vespasian, the arena is one of the best-preserved ancient Roman amphitheatres in the world and the only remaining example to retain its entire circular wall structure.
+The Amphitheatre in Pula (Amfiteatar u Puli; Anfiteatro di Pola), better known as the Pula Arena (Pulska Arena; Arena di Pola), is a Roman amphitheatre located in Pula, Istria, Croatia.
+Constructed between 27 BC and AD 14, during the reign of Augustus and later expanded under Vespasian, the arena is one of the best-preserved ancient Roman amphitheatres in the world and the only remaining example to retain its entire circular wall structure.
 Originally built outside the city walls, the arena once accommodated up to 23,000 spectators and served as the main venue for gladiatorial contests, animal hunts, and other forms of public entertainment typical of the Roman Empire.

 The structure is built from local limestone and measures approximately 132 by 105 metres, with a height of 32 metres at its highest point.
 It features a complex system of subterranean passages, gates, and towers that were once used to manage performers, animals, and stage machinery.
 The arena’s architectural design reflects a blend of Roman engineering precision and adaptation to the Adriatic coastal landscape, offering panoramic views over Pula’s harbour.

 After the fall of the Western Roman Empire, the amphitheatre gradually lost its original function and was used for various purposes, including as a fortress, quarry, and pasture ground.
 Systematic preservation efforts began in the 19th century, when the arena became recognized as a cultural monument of exceptional historical value.
 Today, it stands as one of Croatia’s most iconic landmarks and a symbol of Pula’s ancient heritage.

-In modern times, the Pula Arena has been transformed into a vibrant cultural venue, hosting numerous events such as the Pula Film Festival, concerts, opera performances, and theatrical productions.
-Its remarkable state of preservation, historical significance, and continuous use make it a rare example of an ancient monument seamlessly integrated into the fabric of contemporary cultural life.
-The site attracts hundreds of thousands of visitors annually and is considered one of the best-preserved and most impressive Roman amphitheatres still in existence, and country's best-preserved ancient monument.
+In modern times, the Pula Arena has been transformed into a cultural venue, hosting numerous events such as the Pula Film Festival, concerts, opera performances, and theatrical productions.
 The amphitheatre was depicted on the reverse of the Croatian 10 kuna banknote, issued in 1993, 1995, 2001 and 2004.